prajeshElEvEn/clock/README.md

 ## Hosting

 - Hosted on Github
-- Published on Chrome WebStore (Soon..)
+- Published on Chrome WebStore.

 ## Status